Epidemiologia/Epidemiologia.github.io/stories/team/index.rst

 I am a Biologist with a deep interest in the mathematical modeling of population dynamics.
 I Most commonly work with Problems derived from epidemiology, but I try to combine ideas from Ecology an Evolution, into the analysis of the problems.

 Mathematically, I work with Ordinary Differential Equations, Difference Equations and Stochastic Differential Equations.
-I try to keep models as close as posssible to data, using them as investigative tools to build theories about nature.
+I try to keep models as close as possible to data, using them as investigative tools to build theories about nature.
 For that I like to use tools from Bayesian Statistics to estimate the models parameters.

 Publications:
 -------------